 - Shrimp: extra large size 26/30 works well. they should be clean, peeled, and deveined.

-- Holy Trinity of Creole cooking: bell peppers, celery, and onions.
+- Holy Trinity of Creole cooking: green bell peppers, celery, and onions.

-- Okra: It will help theicken the gumbo.
+- Okra: It will help thicken the gumbo.

 - Creole Seasoning: Use either homemade or store-bought.